Updated on 2024-10-25 GMT+08:00

 Background

-If the information of a VMware protected environment, such as the IP address of a vCenter Server or ESXi host and authentication information, is changed, you need to synchronize the changes in the eBackup backup management system so that the system can promptly obtain the VM information and correctly back up VMs on the vCenter Server or ESXi host.
+If the information of a protected VMware environment, such as the IP address of a vCenter Server or ESXi host or authentication information, is changed, you need to synchronize the changes to the eBackup system so that the system can obtain the VM information in a timely manner and correctly back up VMs on the vCenter Server or ESXi host.

 Precautions

 • If the IP address of the vCenter Server in the protected environment is changed, ensure that the changed IP address is consistent with that at the production end.
-If the system detects an inconsistency, the change fails.
+If the system detects an inconsistency, the modification will fail.

 • You cannot change the IP address of an ESXi host.
 If the IP address of the ESXi host needs to be changed, you need to delete the existing protected environment and configure a new one with the new IP address.